Rank $r$ DT theory from rank $0$: Crossing the walls

-Now we move $(b,w)$ downwards to the point used in the Proposition.
-By the local finiteness of walls for $\alpha$ of Proposition \ref{prop. locally finite set of walls}, we cross only finitely many walls.
+Now we move our stability condition downwards through $U$ from the large volume chamber to the point $(b,w)$ of the Proposition.
+By the local finiteness of walls for $\alpha$ of Proposition \ref{prop. locally finite set of walls}, we cross only finitely many walls $\ell_i$.
 Fixing one and choosing $(b,w_0)$ on it, by Proposition \ref{close} we may pick $(b,w_\pm)\in U_\alpha$ just above and below it so that there are no further walls for $\alpha$ and its $\nu\_{b,w_0}$-semistable factors $\alpha_i$ between (or containing) $(b,w_\pm)$.
-By a further induction we may assume we have a universal formula \eqref{ufor} for $(b,w_+)$ and it now suffices to show this gives one for $w_-$.
-(Notice that if the original $(b,w)$ in the Proposition lie on a wall for $\alpha$ then we take $w_-=w_0$ in the last step of the induction, but the rest of the proof is unchanged.)
+By a further induction on the $\ell_i$ above $(b,w_+)$ we may assume we have a universal formula \eqref{ufor} for $(b,w_+)$ and it now suffices to show this gives one for $w_-$.
+(Notice that if $(b,w)$ in the Proposition lies on a wall for $\alpha$ then we take $w_-=w_0$ in the last step of the induction, but the rest of the proof is unchanged.)